Transposition of the great arteries

 - Double switch procedure.
 This complex surgery is used to treat congenitally corrected transposition.
 It redirects blood flow coming into the heart.
 It switches the great artery connections so the left lower heart chamber can pump oxygen-rich blood to the aorta.

 Babies born with TGA often have other heart problems.
 Other surgeries may be needed to fix those heart problems.
 Surgery also may be needed to treat complications of TGA.
 If TGA causes changes in the heartbeat, a device called a pacemaker may be recommended.

 After surgery to fix TGA, lifelong care is needed with a provider trained in heart problems present at birth.
 This type of health care provider is called a congenital cardiologist.

 Coping and support

-Caring for a baby with a serious heart problem, such as transposition of the great arteries, can be challenging and frightening.
-Here are some strategies that may help make it easier:
+Caring for a baby with a serious heart condition, such as transposition of the great arteries, can be challenging.
+Here are some tips that might be helpful:

-Seek support.
+- Seek support.
 Ask for help from family members and friends.
-Talk with your child's cardiologist about support groups and other types of assistance that are available near you.
+Talk with your baby's health care providers about support groups and other types of assistance that are available near you.

-Although every circumstance is different, remember that due to advances in surgical treatment, most babies with transposition of the great arteries grow up to lead active lives.
+Every situation is different.
+But due to advances in surgical treatment, most babies with transposition of the great arteries grow up to lead active lives.

 Preparing for an appointment